 Listening might seem passive, but it's actually one of the most complex communication skills you'll be tested on.
-In Introduction to Communication Behavior, you're expected to understand that listening is not a single skill—it's a collection of distinct cognitive processes, each serving different communication goals.
-The types of listening you choose (or default to) directly shape the quality of your relationships, your ability to learn, and your effectiveness in professional settings.
+In Introduction to Communication Behavior, you're expected to understand that listening is not a single skill.
+It's a collection of distinct cognitive processes, each serving different communication goals.
+The type of listening you choose (or default to) directly shapes the quality of your relationships, your ability to learn, and your effectiveness in professional settings.

 When exam questions ask about listening, they're testing whether you understand why different situations call for different listening approaches, how each type functions cognitively and emotionally, and what outcomes each produces.
-Don't just memorize the names—know what mental process each type involves and when you'd strategically deploy it.
+Don't just memorize the names.
+Know what mental process each type involves and when you'd strategically use it.

 These types are defined by the listener's goal.
 What you're trying to get out of the message determines which cognitive processes you activate.

-Compare: Critical Listening vs. Evaluative Listening—both involve judgment, but critical listening focuses on the argument's quality while evaluative listening emphasizes the speaker's intentions and message validity.
-Exam tip: critical listening analyzes logic; evaluative listening assesses trustworthiness.
+Compare: Critical Listening vs. Evaluative Listening: both involve judgment, but critical listening focuses on the argument's quality (Is the logic sound?
+Is the evidence strong?) while evaluative listening emphasizes the speaker's intentions and message validity (Can I trust this person?
+Are their claims credible?).
+For exams: critical listening analyzes logic; evaluative listening assesses trustworthiness.

 These types involve how listeners filter, interpret, and detect meaning.
 The emphasis is on what the listener notices and how they process subtle cues.